RMWinslow/RMWinslow.github.io/econ/UMNelectives.md

 https://digifesto.com/2019/11/09/notes-on-krussell-smith-1998-and-macroeconomic-theory/
  Krusell and Smith, 1998 “Income and wealth heterogeneity in the macroeconomy.” has a model of inequality with different preference parameters.
 That's pretty easy to design a HW problem around.
 -->

+**Financial Economics** (*4751 or 4758 for the advanced version*) also heavily deals with decision making under uncertainty, but with a focus on investment decisions and asset prices (as opposed to Labor Economics which deals with labor prices -- wages, that is).
+We talked a lot about prices in 3102, but how were prices determined?
+Well, they were typically just whatever value allowed the market to clear.
+But in financial contexts, its important to understand the details of the processes by which prices are determined.
+Investment risk is another very important topic -- one which we only briefly saw in a simplified form in one our HW assignments in 3102 -- which is discussed in more detail in a Financial Economics course.

 <!--
-Financial Economics (*4751 or 4758 for the advanced version*)

 Regular reading of the business press (Wall Street Journal, Financial Times, The Economist, New York Times) is strongly recommended.
 • Articles: Each chapter in Bailey’s textbook has a list of references.
 Other references will be announced in class.
 • Nobel Prize Committee 2013, “Understanding Asset Prices”.
 • Hull, John Options, Futures and Other Derivatives Pearson Education, 10th (or ear- lier) Edition, (useful for the 2nd part of the course).

-### ECON 4751 - Financial Economics (4758 - Advanced)

-Course Catalog Description
-: Financial decisions of firms/investors.
-Determination of interest rates and asset prices.
-Role of risk/uncertainty.
-Emphasizes economic models.
-: Efficiency/role of financial markets.
-Theoretical concepts, empirical evidence.
-Price of financial assets, value of investment projects, risk management trading strategies.

-Connection to Topics in 3102
-: decision making under uncertainty and the value of assets was briefly touched upon in HW 9

-PreReqs
-: One semester of Statistics

-### ECON 4758 - Advanced Financial Economics

->

-PreReqs
-: Calculus II, Statistics

-The objective of this course is to give the student an understanding of the operation of financial markets and pricing of financial assets.
-In the first part of the course basic principles of decision making under uncertainty will be developed.
-These principles will then be applied to portfolio selection problem in financial asset markets.
-Models of financial asset markets and their implications for valuation of stocks, bonds, options and derivative assets will be discussed.
-The role of information in financial markets and issues of market efficiency will be explored as well.
-Current events in financial markets will be regularly discussed in class.-->
+(Bailey's Economics of Financial Markets textbook is very readable from what I've seen.)
+-->

-We made many simplifying assumptions in our models in 3102.
+In fact, we made many simplifying assumptions in our models in 3102.
 These simplifications made it easier to learn the models and work through the algebra, but led us to gloss over some very important economic questions.

 One of our simplifying assumptions in 3102 was that all our agents were competitive price takers.
 We had a single "representative firm" which could be thought of as many very small firms, so small that their individual actions have no effect on the market.
 But what happens when a single firm or a group of firms *is* big enough to affect prices?
-This often happens the real-world, and **Industrial Organization** (*4631*) explores the implications this has for the economy.
+This often happens in the real-world, and **Industrial Organization** (*4631*) explores the implications this has for the economy.

 Another very important economic question is the role of government policy.
 Sure, we talked about the government quite a bit in 3102, but government spending and taxes were, for the most part, exogenous in our models.